- Posted by: adminbb

 Additionally, the companies have to provide copies of reports and must have a process in place to handle any disputes.
 An employer which doesn’t hire or promote a candidate because of information from any source must inform the candidate of the reasons for that decision.

-Essentially, candidates have the right to dispute the accuracy and completeness of any information used by an employer to make a hiring or firing decision, so employers using information have a legal obligation to ensure the information is processed appropriately and disposed of properly within a limited period of time.
+Essentially, candidates have the right to dispute the accuracy and completeness of any information if an employer wants to make a hiring or firing decision.
+So employers using social medias’ information have a legal obligation to ensure dispose and appropriate processing of the information within short period of time.

 Frankly, the most cost effective and safest way for a firm to screen candidates or existing employees is through a professional third-party background screening specialist.